 Benefits of Allowing Pets in Workplaces

 As a business, you might wonder about the benefits of being pet friendly and allowing pets in workplaces.
-Pets work at work!
+Pets at work make the workplace better!

 Here are some statistics showing the power of pets and their impact on those around them.